syler11/MS2-Matching-Game/readme.md

 The goal of the design was to create a visually appealing game which attractive for younger kids.

 #### Colours:
+**Background colour:** #000 with a canvas image covering the body area.
+**Font colour:** default #fff and rgb(129, 58, 8); for Nav elements, Horizontal line and Level Selector

 #### Fonts:
+My fontfamily choice is "Fuzzy Bubbles" with Sans Serif fall back.
+Credit to Google Font.
 #### Imagery:
+I used a canvas background picture what give an atractive landing page for users to arrive.
+Credit to Rawpixel for imagery.
+All Aninal cards were selected to create a fun and appealing experince for users.

+#### Structure:
+The website consist of the 2 separated pages namely index.html and contact.html and a 404.html to guide people back to the main website.
-HAving small kids myself (4yrs, 8 yrs)I have taken their opining on board when selecting the design to make sure they would be happy to play the game.
+Having small kids myself (4yrs, 8 yrs)I have taken their opining on board when selecting the design to make sure they would be happy to play the game.

 ## **3. Features**

 ## **4. Technologies used:**
 The following languages and framework were used to create this project.
 * HTML5 – provided the main structure of the website.